jeffasante/resumer-parser/readme.md

 # Resume Parser

-This is a simple tool parses PDF resumes, extracting key information such as personal details, work experience, education, and skills.
+This is a simple ai-powered tool that parses PDF resumes, extracts key information such as personal details, work experience, education, and skills.

 ## Features